tribixbite/awesome/README.md

 ## Rust

 *   [katanemo/archgw](https://github.com/katanemo/archgw) - The smart edge and AI gateway for agents.
-Arch is a proxy server that handles the low-level work in building agents like applying guardrails, routing prompts to the right agent, and unifying access to any LLM.
-It's a framework-agnostic infrastructure layer that natively understands prompts and helps you build agents faster.
+Arch is a proxy server that handles the low-level work in building agents like applying guardrails, routing prompts to the right agent, and unifying access to LLMs.
+It's framework-agnostic, natively understands prompts, and helps you build agents faster.
 *   [Helicone/ai-gateway](https://github.com/Helicone/ai-gateway) - The fastest, lightest, and easiest-to-integrate AI gateway on the market.
 Fully open-sourced.
 *   [sxhxliang/mcp-access-point](https://github.com/sxhxliang/mcp-access-point) - Turn a web server into an MCP server in one click without making any code changes.
 *   [Orange-OpenSource/hurl](https://github.com/Orange-OpenSource/hurl) - Hurl, run and test HTTP requests with plain text.